The Museum tells the story of the Corps of Royal Engineers and how they have helped the British Army live, move and fight for over 300 years.

 The Royal Engineers’ story is one of courage, innovation, skill and endurance which is told through the many galleries, enabling you to follow the evolution of the Sapper from military architects and specialists in siege craft, to the Army's innovators on everything from diving to surveying, flying to photography and transport to combat engineering.

-With a host of interactive exhibits, indoor and outdoor play areas, a café and gift shop, there is plenty for all the family – plus your admission is valid for a whole year!
+With a host of interactive exhibits, indoor and outdoor play areas, a café and gift shop, there’s plenty for all the family!